 <<<HOME

-Event FAQ Past Black Dog Articles
+Event FAQ Talk about the Black Dog!
+Past Black Dog Articles

 Past Black Dog Photos

 Yes, the C course is sidecar and adventure bike friendly!
-Black Dog Massage Therapist: Ilse!

-The Black Dog AMA/Suzuki National Dualsport AND AMA/Suzuki National Adventure Ride for 2009 will be June 6~7! (plus a short/free, friday-night ride!) $300 cash prize to one lucky, 2-day entrant!
+The 30th Annual National Black Dog 2-Day Dualsport and Adventure Ride is slated for June 11~12, 2022! (plus a short/free, friday-night ride!) $400 cash prize to one lucky, 2-day entrant!

 Dualsport Definition: a street-legal, on/off-road motorbike capable of traversing trails or tarmac and everything in between.